 - Ponytail Palm: Just like its name, the Ponytail Palm has long, curly leaves that grow from the top of the trunk, resembling a ponytail.
 These have bulbs at the base of the trunk that are used to store water, which is also why this plant is called the Elephant’s Foot Palm.
 This plant is not a palm or a tree, but a part of the Agave family.

 - Banana Palm: Easily recognized by their large, ribbed leaves, the Banana Palm produces the fruit of their name — bananas!
 While this plant visually looks like a palm, it’s a member of the Musa family.
 It’s a fast-growing plant and has a bundled collection of leave stalks at its base, rather than a trunk.

 - Bird of Paradise: A favorite plant for residential and commercial interiors, the Bird of Paradise can be identified by its banana-shaped leaf.
 It is often mistaken for a Banana Palm.
 The white Bird of Paradise is commonly utilized as an office plant in lobbies or building entrances.

 - Yucca Plant: Another plant of the Agave family, the Yucca Plant grows on canes or large, woody stems.
 Large Yuccas have clear trunks and thick blade-lake leaves, which is why they are often confused with palms.

-- Dracaena arborea: These unique plants are a part of the Dracaena family and are used in trendy home or office settings to achieve a unique Biophilic design.
+- Dracena Arborea: These unique plants are a part of the Draceana family and are used in trendy home or office settings to achieve a unique Biophilic design.
 This plant can be identified by its spiky leaves which form at the top of the trunk.
-There are a few different varieties of the Dracaena arborea.
+There are a few different varieties of the Dracena Arborea.
 Some grow in tree form while others grow in bush form.